-GenesisCare has mapped its key suppliers in respect of modern slavery risk for the reporting period.
-Suppliers were risk-assessed based on several indicia including the geographical location of their operations, value of the contract and the type of supply e.g. medical consumables.
+GenesisCare has mapped its key suppliers in respect of modern slavery risk for the Reporting Period.
+Suppliers were risk-assessed based on several indicia but primarily based on their value of the contract.

-Our assessment identified 15 suppliers with a potentially 'high' modern slavery risk profile.
+Our assessment identified 3 suppliers with a potentially 'high' modern slavery risk profile.
 We undertook modern slavery due diligence on these suppliers (see below) and continue to work with them to ensure that modern slavery risks are identified and appropriately mitigated.
-We are not currently aware of any material issues relating to modern slavery risks or practices impacting a supplier engaged by GenesisCare, including these 15 suppliers.
+We are not currently aware of any material issues relating to modern slavery risks or practices impacting a supplier engaged by GenesisCare, including these 3 suppliers.